aditya43/docker-kubernetes/README.md

 ----------------------------------------

-## Swarm Mode - Built-In Orchestration
+## Docker Swarm - Built-In Orchestration
 - `Swarm Mode` is a `clustering` solution built inside Docker.
 - **Swarm Mode** is not enabled by default in Docker.
 - Its a new feature launched in 2016 (Added in `v1.12` via `SwarmKit Toolkit`) that brings together years of understanding the needs of Containers and how to actually run them live in production.